Anthony Jeffrey

-Anthony Lamar Malcolm Jeffrey (born 3 October 1994) is a professional footballer who plays for Billericay Town.
+Anthony Lamar Malcolm Jeffrey (born 3 October 1995) is a footballer who plays for Dulwich Hamlet.
 Born in England, he represents Guyana internationally.

 Career

 Arsenal

 Jeffrey began his career at Arsenal, joining the club's academy at the age of eight.
 He had attracted the interest of Chelsea and Liverpool, but opted to sign for the club he supported.
 He progressed through the various youth ranks, scoring 20 goals from midfield for the U16 side, before playing regularly at U18 level while still on schoolboy terms.
 Jeffrey continued to play for the U18 side as a first-year scholar during the 2011–12 campaign, scoring six times in 19 appearances.
 On his first full season of football at U18 level, Jeffrey stated—"I know what I put in on the training pitch will improve my game and help me get to my target of playing for the first-team.
 I have belief in my ability, but I know it will not just come to me".
 He remained a regular feature for the youth side during the following season, playing twelve times in the U18 league, as well as scoring two goals in three games in the FA Youth Cup.
 Jeffrey would also go on to make six further appearances in the NextGen Series, and also make his Arsenal U21 debut in a 0–0 draw against Blackburn Rovers in October 2012.

 In March 2013, Jeffrey joined League One side Stevenage on loan for the remainder of the 2012–13 season.
 He made his professional debut in the club's 1–0 home defeat to Bournemouth on 12 March, coming on as an 81st-minute substitute.

 On 3 December 2013, it was announced that he would join Boreham Wood on loan on a short-term deal until January 2014.
 He scored on his debut in a 3–2 win against Berkhamsted in the second round of the Herts Senior Cup.
 On 3 January 2014, it was announced that his loan spell was extended until 1 March 2014.
 On 22 January 2014, Jeffrey had his contract at Arsenal cancelled by mutual consent.